Articles by The Professional Trustee Team

 Recessions bring about all sorts of changes.
 For example, in the legal world people stop purchasing houses, so lawyers often run out of conveyancing work.

 Conversely, money starts to get tight so people start to sue each other.
 This of course means extra litigation work for the lawyers.

-When a couple separate they usually divide up their assets.
-If their assets have been placed in a Trust the inevitable question arises: What happens to the assets in the Trust?
+When a couple separates they usually divide up their assets.
+If their assets have been placed in a trust the inevitable question arises: What happens to the assets in the trust?
 This question is of great importance because when a relationship breaks down, there can be a lot of fighting happening and frequently the only thing left standing is "The Trust".

 An Ounce of Prevention is Worth a Pound of Cure

 First, before assets are placed in a trust, all individuals should obtain good legal advice.
 This is absolutely essential in my view because when assets are moved from an individual to a trust, an individual's property rights are affected.

 Secondly, the legal advice obtained by the parties will usually include a very strong recommendation for the parties to enter into a legal property relationship agreement.
 Again, in my view, this is essential because it will set out the basis for future reference.
 Should a relationship breakdown after the assets have been transferred through to the trust, this agreement will become invaluable.